Men at Work — Harassment Happens to Them, Too

 - The potential cost of trying to advance your career based on a perceived stigma that can follow you if you make a claim.

 If you are a man being sexually harassed at work, don’t write it off as the price you have to pay to keep your job.
 You have rights too under New York City employment laws.
 It’s worth a call to the New York City sexual harassment attorneys at the Derek T. Smith Law Group.
-Our employment law attorneys are experienced with employment discrimination and sexual harassment laws in New York, New Jersey and Pennsylvania.
+Our New York City and Philadelphia sexual harassment and employment law attorneys are experienced with employment discrimination and sexual harassment laws in New York, New Jersey, Pennsylvania and Miami.
 They’ll look at your case with fresh eyes and help you chart a path to success.
 Call today to schedule a free consultation with one of our sexual harassment or employment discrimination attorneys.
 We charge no fee unless we recover for you.